Water Damage Restoration in Orlando, Florida

 Orlando sits in ‘Lightning Alley’ — the most lightning-dense corridor in the United States, with 414 lightning events per square kilometer annually.
 These intense summer thunderstorms dump 1–3 inches of rain in under an hour, overwhelming storm drains and causing flash flooding that enters homes through foundations, windows, and doors.
 The flat terrain compounds drainage issues across the metro area.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Orlando water damage pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Orlando water damage provider.

 If water is near electrical outlets or appliances, do not enter the area.
 Shut off the main electrical breaker if you can access it safely.
 If flooding is from storm surge or sewage, avoid contact — contaminated water poses serious health risks.
 Evacuate if water is rising.